Down Syndrome Overview

 • Hypotonia (decreased muscle tone)

-• Decreased bone mass leading to increased risk of fractures.
+• Decreased bone mass leads to an increased risk of fractures.

 • Vitamin D deficiency